-More information on the cancellation policy for summer 2022 will be provided at the point of requesting payment in June.
+More information on the cancellation policy for summer 2023 will be provided at the point of requesting payment.

 When will I receive further details such as kit list and direction?

-We will send out an information pack in June/July and this will include all the details you will need for Sports Plus, including a kit list and directions.
+We will send out an information pack in May and this will include all the details you will need for Sports Plus, including a kit list and directions.

 How do I access the Bursary Fund?

 The Sports Plus Bursary Fund is available to anyone who needs avail of it.
 We do not have a set criteria for this and do not ask for proof of income/benefits.
 You simply select the rate you wish to pay on the booking form and this is all we will ask for when requesting payment.
 Payment in instalments can also be arranged by contacting the office.